 \textbf{Organisation.} In Section~\ref{Penner_section}, we recall Penner's construction of pseudo-Anosov mapping classes and discuss the particularities of the construction for nonorientable surfaces.
 In Sections~\ref{cycle_section} and~\ref{enriched_section}, we develop the theory of dilatations for pseudo-Anosov mapping classes which arise from Penner's construction using simple closed curves with a cycle or an enriched cycle, respectively, as their intersection graph.
 In Sections~\ref{evengenus_section} and~\ref{oddgenus_section}, we single out the dilatation-minimising examples among mapping classes arising from Penner's construction on nonorientable closed surfaces.
 We are able to prove Theorem~\ref{evengenusexact} and all statements of Theorem~\ref{dilatationlimits} at the end of Section~\ref{evengenus_section}, except for the existence of the limit~$\lim_{k\to\infty}\delta_P(N_{2k+1})$.
 This existence is proved at the end of Section~\ref{oddgenus_section}. \\

-\textsc{Acknowledgements.} We would like to thank Julien March\a'{e} for a fruitful discussion.
+\textbf{Acknowledgements.} We would like to thank Julien March\a'{e} for a fruitful discussion.
 This project started during the Moduli Spaces workshop in Ventotene, and we are grateful to have been able to participate.
-We also thank Dan Margalit for helpful remarks on an earlier version of this article.
+We also thank Dan Margalit and an anonymous referee for helpful remarks on an earlier version of this article.